Nox13last/nox13last.github.io/_posts/2025-04-29-Sinus-Ardorum-Spectacular.markdown

 _The other 50 percent.
 Bear in mind that I am still in-bounds at this point.
 You can walk here yourself if you want to rub your face against a Big Nothing._

 ### Piercingway's Tunnel
-If we stick our faces through the Big Nothing, we find the aptly-named **Piercingway Tunnel.** I assume they're called that out of a love of boring holes in rocks, and not through inflicting bodily harm.
+If we stick our faces through the Big Nothing, we find the aptly-named **Piercingway's Tunnel.** I assume they're called that out of a love of boring holes in rocks, and not through inflicting bodily harm.
 Although I'm now picturing a bunny with earstuds and nose-rings, and that's pretty fucking goth.
 ![Image](/CE_10.jpg){: width="600" }
 _A view from the backside...piercing._